OpenSeed-org/OpenSeed/designs/README.md

-# OpenSteel Design Library
+# OpenSeed Design Library

-This folder contains all official OpenSteel design variants.
+This folder contains all official OpenSeed design variants.

 Each design is a downloadable 3D model intended for metal printing and use with a spring-loaded center punch.
 All variants encode BIP39 seed words using binary marking — no visible letters or numbers are used.